BarbeRousseLibre/hermessenger/docs/ABOUT-FILES.md

 # logs/

 Where you could redirect output of some process, such as the crontask job calling ' bin/send_mail_in_queue.php ' or ' src/php_mailer.php ' as logs for Hermessenger.
+As you please.

 # var/